 Eligibility: The award is open to active scientists of any origin, at any career stage PhD or MD onwards, working in a research institution in countries underrepresented3 among neuroscience publications and conferences.

 Procedure: Candidates can either self-nominate or be nominated by fellow neuroscientists.
 Current members of the ALBA Board of Directors and ALBA Awards working group are ineligible for this award.
 Selection of the award winner will be made by an ad hoc committee set by the ALBA Network.
 The decision taken by the Selection committee is based on the outstanding quality of research achievements of candidates from diverse and historically underrepresented backgrounds.
-The successful candidate will be notified by mid-October.
+The successful candidate will be notified by the end of October.
 Candidates who have not received notification by this date should assume that they have not been successful.

 Candidates should submit the following:

 - CV which should include: list of publications, list of oral presentations at conferences or institutional seminars and lecturing experience

 - A proposed title and abstract (max 500 words) for their potential ALBA-Elsevier lecture